riclapi/Bullet-Last/README.md

 Discover the invaluable keys to the Bullet Last universe through our exclusive NFT Marketplace.
 In the initial web version, a limited collection of 10,000 characters will be meticulously categorized into five distinct tiers, each with its unique set of cosmetics that adds depth and style to your in-game assets.

 ### Basic (3,000 NFTs): Soldiers
-**Description:** The foundation of your arsenal, Soldiers are the basic yet essential NFTs that kickstart your journey in Bullet Last.
+The foundation of your arsenal, Soldiers are the basic yet essential NFTs that kickstart your journey in Bullet Last.

 ### Exalted (2,500 NFTs): Agents
-**Description:** Elevate your strategy with the Exalted Agents, a tier of elite NFTs that bring a heightened level of power and sophistication to your collection.
+ Elevate your strategy with the Exalted Agents, a tier of elite NFTs that bring a heightened level of power and sophistication to your collection.

 ### Mythic (2,000 NFTs): Ninjas
-**Description:** Unleash the mythical prowess of the Ninjas.
+ Unleash the mythical prowess of the Ninjas.
 These rare NFTs embody stealth, agility, and unparalleled combat skills, making them a coveted addition to your Bullet Last squad.

 ### Divine (1,500 NFTs): Spy Girls
-**Description:** Step into the divine realm with the Spy Girls.
+ Step into the divine realm with the Spy Girls.
 These exceptional NFTs combine elegance with lethal precision, adding an element of mystique and power to your collection.

 ### Cosmic (1,000 NFTs): Robots
-**Description:** Harness the cosmic energy of Robots, the pinnacle of technological advancement.
+ Harness the cosmic energy of Robots, the pinnacle of technological advancement.
 These futuristic NFTs bring unmatched strength and resilience to your squad, establishing them as a force to be reckoned with in Bullet Last.

 ![NFTS](/media/nfts.png)